FailAcademy/learning/adp-london/_slides/week-05/02-collections-accounts.md

 );
 ```

-Update commands can also results in documents being created in the database.
+Update commands can also result in documents being created in the database.
 These commands are called **upserts**.

 ---